symblai/twilioflex-inbound-adapter/README.md

 First update the .env file with the following:
 1. Your App Id that you can get from [Platform](https://platform.rammer.ai)
 2. Your App Secret that you can get from [Platform](https://platform.rammer.ai)
-3. User Email Address
+3. Your Email Address
-4. First and Last name of the user
+4. Your First and Last name

 ## Twilio Flex